stashed/mariadb/docs/kubedb/cluster/index.md

 ### Restore Into Different Database of the Same Namespace

-If you want to restore the backed up data into a different database of the same namespace, you have to create another `AppBinding` pointing to the desired database.
+If you want to restore the backed up data into a different database of the same namespace, you have to use the  `AppBinding` of desired database.
 Then, you have to create the `RestoreSession` pointing to the new `AppBinding`.

 ### Restore Into Different Namespace

-If you want to restore into a different namespace of the same cluster, you have to create the Repository, backend Secret, AppBinding, in the desired namespace.
+If you want to restore into a different namespace of the same cluster, you have to create the Repository, backend Secret in the desired namespace.
 You can use [Stash kubectl plugin](https://stash.run/docs/v2020.11.17/guides/latest/cli/cli/) to easily copy the resources into a new namespace.
 Then, you have to create the `RestoreSession` object in the desired namespace pointing to the Repository, AppBinding of that namespace.

 ### Restore Into Different Cluster